 Between 2010 and 2013, the Stewardship Council provided financial and in-kind support to establish the Foundation for Youth Investment (FYI), a nonprofit organization created by the Stewardship Council to continue as a funding source for youth programs focusing on outdoor education and experiences.
 In August 2013, the Stewardship Council awarded \$10.7 million to FYI, effectively transferring its remaining youth program net assets to FYI.
-FYI is to use those grant funds to carry out the purpose of the Stewardship Council's youth investment program.
+FYI, now named "Youth Outside" is to use those grant funds to carry out the purpose of the Stewardship Council's youth investment program.
 FYI is led by an independent board of directors.
 Under the terms of a Major Grant Agreement with FYI, the Stewardship Council has the right to appoint one person to serve on FYI's board of directors until all the grant funding provided by the Stewardship Council has been expended.
+At the request of CPUC legal staff, CPUC was named as a third party beneficiary to the Major Grant Agreement.
+Upon the Stewardship Council's dissolution (currently anticipated to be in 2020), the CPUC shall have the right to succeed to the Stewardship Council's rights but not obligations under the Major Grant Agreement.

-In 2012 and 2013, using Stewardship Council funding, FYI directly awarded over \$2.5 million in grants to 104 organizations to connect underserved youth in the PG&E service area to the outdoors.
+Between 2012 and 2015, using Stewardship Council funding, FYI directly awarded more than \$3.6 million in program grants to connect underserved youth in the PG&E service area to the outdoors.
 Through grants from the Stewardship Council, FYI took a leadership role in developing and funding the following strategic initiatives:

-- The Outdoor Educators Institute, a program designed to recruit and train diverse young adults from urban areas to become outdoor instructors. - The Outdoor Transportation Fund, which provides transportation assistance to school teachers and school-based programs to enable youth to attend field trips in the outdoors.
-Since its inception, the fund has allowed over 15,000 low-income students to participate in 269 field trips. - A series of regional convenings of youth program providers to develop standards and practices for delivering culturally relevant programming to underserved youth.
+The Outdoor Educators Institute, a program designed to recruit and train diverse young adults from urban areas to become outdoor instructors.

+- The Outdoor Transportation Fund, which provides transportation assistance to school teachers and school-based programs to enable youth to attend field trips in the outdoors.
+Since its inception, the fund has allowed over 15,000 low-income students to participate in 269 field trips. - A series of regional conventions of youth program providers to develop standards and practices for delivering culturally relevant programming to underserved youth. - The Stewardship Council's environmental enhancement program has also provided funding to involve youth in the implementation, maintenance, and monitoring of enhancement projects on PG&E Watershed Lands.